aaronbloomfield/aaronbloomfield.github.io/README.md

 each of the submodules, as well as the github.io site itself.

-Submodules of submodules are also properly updated via this script.
+Submodules of submodules are also properly updated via this script (although none currently exist).